5 Expected Fisher information

 We may wish to compute the expected Fisher information based on a set of independent identically distributed (iid) random variables.

-Assume that a random variable \(x \sim F_{\boldsymbol \theta}\) has log-density \(\log f(x| \boldsymbol \theta)\) and expected Fisher information \(\boldsymbol I^{\text{Fisher}}(\boldsymbol \theta)\).
-The expected Fisher information \(\boldsymbol I_{x_1, \ldots, x_n}^{\text{Fisher}}(\boldsymbol \theta)\) for a set of iid random variables \(x_1, \ldots, x_n \sim F_{\boldsymbol \theta}\) is computed from the joint log-density \(\log f(x_1, \ldots, x_n) = \sum_{i}^n \log f(x_i| \boldsymbol \theta)\).
-This yields \[ \begin{split} \boldsymbol I_{x_1, \ldots, x_n}^{\text{Fisher}}(\boldsymbol \theta) &= -\text{E}_{F_{\boldsymbol \theta}} \nabla \nabla^T \sum_{i}^n \log f(x_i| \boldsymbol \theta)\\ &= \sum_{i=1}^n \boldsymbol I^{\text{Fisher}}(\boldsymbol \theta) =n \boldsymbol I^{\text{Fisher}}(\boldsymbol \theta) \\ \end{split} \] Hence, the expected Fisher information for a set of \(n\) iid random variables is the \(n\) times the Fisher information of a single variable.
+Assume that a random variable \(x \sim P(\boldsymbol \theta)\) has log-pdmf \(\log p(x| \boldsymbol \theta)\) and expected Fisher information \(\boldsymbol I^{\text{Fisher}}(\boldsymbol \theta)\).
+The expected Fisher information \(\boldsymbol I_{x_1, \ldots, x_n}^{\text{Fisher}}(\boldsymbol \theta)\) for a set of iid random variables \(x_1, \ldots, x_n \sim P(\boldsymbol \theta)\) is computed from the joint log-pdmf \(\log p(x_1, \ldots, x_n) = \sum_{i}^n \log p(x_i| \boldsymbol \theta)\).
+This yields \[ \begin{split} \boldsymbol I_{x_1, \ldots, x_n}^{\text{Fisher}}(\boldsymbol \theta) &= -\text{E}_{P(\boldsymbol \theta)} \nabla \nabla^T \sum_{i}^n \log p(x_i| \boldsymbol \theta)\\ &= \sum_{i=1}^n \boldsymbol I^{\text{Fisher}}(\boldsymbol \theta) =n \boldsymbol I^{\text{Fisher}}(\boldsymbol \theta) \\ \end{split} \] Hence, the expected Fisher information for a set of \(n\) iid random variables is the \(n\) times the Fisher information of a single variable.

-Invariance property of the Fisher information
+Invariance property of Fisher information

 See also Section 7.4 for related sample space invariance of the gradient and curvature of the log-likelihood and Chapter 9 for the sample invariance of observed Fisher information.

 The Fisher information \(\boldsymbol I^{\text{Fisher}}(\boldsymbol \theta)\) depends on the parameter \(\boldsymbol \theta\).
-If we use a different parameterisation of the underlying parametric distribution family, say \(\boldsymbol \zeta\) with a map \(\boldsymbol \theta(\boldsymbol \zeta)\) from \(\boldsymbol \zeta\) to \(\boldsymbol \theta\), then the Fisher information changes according to the chain rule in calculus.
+If we use a different parametrisation of the underlying distribution family, say \(\boldsymbol \zeta\) with a map \(\boldsymbol \theta(\boldsymbol \zeta)\) from \(\boldsymbol \zeta\) to \(\boldsymbol \theta\), then the Fisher information changes according to the chain rule in calculus.

 To find the resulting Fisher information in terms of the new parameter \(\boldsymbol \zeta\) we need to use the Jacobian matrix \(D \boldsymbol \theta(\boldsymbol \zeta)\).
 This matrix contains the gradients for each component of the map \(\boldsymbol \theta(\boldsymbol \zeta)\) in its rows: \[ D \boldsymbol \theta(\boldsymbol \zeta) = \begin{pmatrix}\nabla^T \theta_1(\boldsymbol \zeta)\\ \nabla^T \theta_2(\boldsymbol \zeta) \\ \vdots \\ \end{pmatrix} \]

-With the above the Fisher information for \(\boldsymbol \theta\) is then transformed to the Fisher information for \(\boldsymbol \zeta\) applying the chain rule for the Hessian matrix: \[ \boldsymbol I^{\text{Fisher}}(\boldsymbol \zeta) = (D \boldsymbol \theta(\boldsymbol \zeta))^T \, \boldsymbol I^{\text{Fisher}}(\boldsymbol \theta) \rvert_{\boldsymbol \theta= \boldsymbol \theta(\boldsymbol \zeta)} \, D \boldsymbol \theta(\boldsymbol \zeta) \] This type of transformation is also known as covariant transformation, in this case for the Fisher information metric tensor.
+With the above the Fisher information for \(\boldsymbol \theta\) is then transformed to the Fisher information for \(\boldsymbol \zeta\) applying the chain rule for the Hessian matrix: \[ \boldsymbol I^{\text{Fisher}}(\boldsymbol \zeta) = (D \boldsymbol \theta(\boldsymbol \zeta))^T \, \boldsymbol I^{\text{Fisher}}(\boldsymbol \theta) \rvert_{\boldsymbol \theta= \boldsymbol \theta(\boldsymbol \zeta)} \, D \boldsymbol \theta(\boldsymbol \zeta) \] This type of transformation is also known as covariant transformation.

 5.2 Expected Fisher information examples